At the Root of Social and Spiritual Order

 During his childhood, Zeus was raised by the nymph Amalthea, who, for some authors, has the appearance of a goat.
 In his maturity, he forces his father to vomit first the stone Rhea had cunningly substituted for his son and then the previously swallowed brothers and sisters.
 Subsequently, Zeus frees the brothers of Cronus-Saturn, the Hecatoncheires (the Hundred-Handed Ones) and the Cyclops from the dungeons of Tartarus in which they were imprisoned; in return, the Cyclopes give him the gift of command over thunder and lightning.
 Later, along with all of them, he defeats Cronus and the other Titans by confining them to Tartarus in the ten-year battle known as the Titanomachy.

-The exgegesis
+The exegesis

 The symbolic approach of what preceded the Titanomachy is also interesting.
 We know, again according to Hesiod, that Uranus and Gaea procreated eighteen children: twelve Titans, including Cronus Saturn, three Cyclops and subsequently three Hecatoncheires, beings of great strength with fifty heads and a hundred arms.
 The Titans are somewhat comparable to the Edomite kings mentioned in the Zohar, who symbolise the worlds of “unbalanced force” that preceded the formation of this universe; their father, Uranus, confines them to Tartarus, this place destined for the damned souls and dangerous for the gods.
 Tartarus appears as a sort of primordial cauldron for those destined for eternal abandonment.
 Tartarus was also the first deity from which light and the cosmos were born.
 It represents the exit from the cycle of existence, in short, a non-place.